Baro-coder/du-gui/README.md

 ### **Choose dir button**

-Dialog window used to determine which directory will be examined.
+Button calls dialog window used to determine which directory will be examined by the program.
+On default application current directory.

 ---